-Force and Flow: A 1500-Word Systems Review
+Force and Flow: A comprehensive Systems Review

 Blood pressure is the most critical metric of your biological infrastructure.
 It is the measure of the pressure required to move life-giving oxygen and nutrients to every cell in your system.
 This permanent reference provides the exhaustive engineering logic of hemodynamic stability and how to prevent structural vascular failure.